easyGLM/ezAGI/memory/MEMORY.md

 Saves a valid truth entry in the truth folder.

 # save_conversation_memory
-# to be processed by coach for SimpleMind
+# useful for coach and SimpleMind
 ```python
 def save_conversation_memory(memory):
     ...